-Seed and Seedling Customer visits were also carried out throughout the year, a total of 13 visits.
-Visits are carried out as an after sales service to ensure quality is maintained and to provide further support in nursery and immature upkeep practices.
-These visits also allow our team to look at new market areas.
+Seed and Seedling Customer visits were also carried out throughout the year, to provide an after sales and support service to ensure the quality standard is maintained and to provide further advice on nursery and immature field practices.
+These visits allow our team to look at new market areas and receive feedback from our customers for future improvements in our customer relations.